miohtama/opsec/source/team/index.rst

 Two-factor authentication on server login
 ==============================================================

-**The terminal access to the server requires two-factor authentication?** Yes / No
+**Terminal access to the server requires two-factor authentication?** Yes / No

-Logging to the server containing private data requires two-factor authentication.
+Logging in to the server containing private data requires two-factor authentication.

-The server login is further restricted with two-factor authentication, so that even in the case the computer of a server administrator is hijacked by malware, this computer cannot login to the server without user interaction and two-factor token from a separate device.
-This makes it near impossible to hijack the secure connection to the server unnoticed.
+Server login is further restricted with two-factor authentication, so that even in case the computer of a server administrator is hijacked by malware, this computer cannot log in to the server without user interaction and a two-factor token from a separate device.
+This makes it nearly impossible to hijack the secure connection to the server unnoticed.

 See also :ref:`two-factor-authentication`.